Skip to content

 Read the ABC News Article.

-As parents ourselves of a neurodivergent young man, we know you want the best for your young adult.
-But you constantly battle the system, feel let down by providers, and don't know how to make your charge happy.
+As parents ourselves of a neurodivergent young man, we know you want the best for your young person.
+But you constantly battle the system, feel let down by providers, and don’t know how to make your young person feel happy or fulfilled.
 At times, it feels easier to keep doing what you’re doing because change is too hard.
-But without change, how will your young person grow?
+But without change, how will the person you care for grow?
 How will they develop the emotional, social and capacity-building skills they need to live independently when you’re not there to support them?

-• Social interaction helps your young adult work through shyness and anxiety by making friends in a familiar and safe environment
+• Social interaction: Helps build confidence and work through shyness or anxiety by making friends in a safe, familiar environment where everyone feels welcome.

-• Collaboration and conversations with other gamers give him the communication tools to advance in life and interact with others
+• Collaboration and communication skills: Working with other gamers builds the confidence and communication tools needed to connect, interact, and succeed in real-world situations.

 Ignition Gamers Canberra - NDIS Social and Community Activities: Image of two young men playing video games as therapy